-^{}Most units are listed as unheated; furnishings are generally not included.
-Prices may change
+\Most units are listed as unheated; furnishings are generally not included.
+Prices may change based on the number of occupants

 Housing

 Renter's Insurance

 Renter's insurance covers you and your possessions as a renter of an apartment or house.
 A standard renter's policy protects your personal property, in many cases of theft or damage, and may pay for temporary living expenses if your rental is damaged and unlivable.
 It may also protect you from personal liabilities